 Here is an actual example of a husband and wife couple who bought a pre-need policy:

 2 each $7000 funeral plans.
 Total $14,000, monthly payment $230.
 Number of years 10.
 Total cost $27,600.
 Had they put the money in a bank or credit union they would have had $14,000 in only 5 years, and saved $13,600.
 Plus leaving the money in an FDIC insured account would have given them interest that could be used to offset the rising cost of a funeral.

-A better way to do it (and save money) is to put money in a P.O.D.
-(Payable On Death) account with your bank or credit union with the name of the person on the account who will be overseeing your funeral.
+A better way to do it (and save money) is to put money in a P.O.D (Payable On Death) account with your bank or credit union (which is insured) with the name of the person on the account who will be overseeing your funeral.
 The money in this type of account can only be used for a funeral.
-Pre need funeral plans across the country have been abused to the tune of 450 to 600 million dollars.
+Pre-need funeral plans across the country have been abused to the tune of 450 to 600 million dollars.
 There is very little federal or state control on these funeral plans.
 Check these links out.
 Or Google underfunded funeral plans

 Utah pre-need summary by AARP

 Funeral home A(these are actual Utah Funeral home prices) has a price of $5,860.00 for total itemized services for a funeral, but if you buy a casket from them the cost will only be $5,295.00... a savings of $565.00.
 Well then we add the funeral home casket ($2,500.00 average Utah casket price) you need to buy to get the discount.
 A total of $7795.00.

 One more item you should know is that the funeral market is getting flooded by cheaper caskets imported into this country.
 Just Google Chinese caskets.When looking at caskets at the funeral home ask where was the casket made.
 If the funeral home you are using has imported Chinese caskets, do you save on your funeral costs... or not?
 That imported casket wholesales for around $325, and cost you on average $1295.
 My caskets are made right here in Utah using American pine wood.